cos/WALAFacade/README.md

 **WALAFacade** is a [facade](http://en.wikipedia.org/wiki/Facade_pattern) for making [WALA](http://wala.sourceforge.net) easier to use from **Scala**.
 It is mostly syntactic sugar over the WALA API to make its use more concise.
 It allows bypassing boilerplate code required because of Java's less flexible type system.

 The implementation is working well but it is not, by far, comprehensive.
+Features have been added when needed.
+The discrete WALAFacade project appeared when we needed to share code between projects.
+We intent to evolve it in the same demand-driven manner from now on.
+If you cannot find something you need, feel free to add it, or post an feature request issue.

 ## Features